Skip to main content

 scoring_policy:

-policy_type: time-decay-trending
+policy_type: recently-popular

 mode: hackernews